code-iai/iai_kinect2/README.md

 #### I still have an issue, what should I do?

 First of all, check the issue pages on GitHub for similar issues, as they might contain solutions for them.
 By default you will only see the open issues, but if you click on `closed` you will the the ones solved.
 There is also a search field which helps to find similar issues.

 If you found no solution in the issues, feel free to open a new issue for your problem.
 Please describe your problem in detail and provide error messages and log output.

+#### Point clouds are not being published?

+Point clouds are only published when the launch file is used.
+Make sure to start kinect2_bridge with `roslaunch kinect2_bridge kinect2_bridge.launch`.

 ## Dependencies